 4. Raft or Mat foundation:

-This type of footing, filling RCC slab over the entire construction area or some part of it.
+This types of shallow foundation, filling RCC slab over the entire construction area or some part of it.
 Many columns, walls are supported on this slab.
 This type of shallow foundation is used large quantity of concrete.

 Where raft foundation is used?